 - In order to inform our CPD, staff surveys are completed to gain an understanding of current views on the planning, teaching, marking and assessment in Science.

-- Through our links with Fulston Manor, we are able to draw upon the expertise and resources available in a secondary school setting, including visits their laboratories, where possible.
+- Through our links with Fulston Manor, we are able to draw upon the expertise and resources available in a secondary school setting and teachers have delivered workshops to our Year 6 children.

-- In addition to routine use of formative assessment during lessons, we have started to use PiXL progression ladders to assess our children’s skills when working scientifically.
+- In addition to routine use of formative assessment during lessons, we have started to use Science Bug materials to make more formal assessments.

 - We aim to offer immediate feedback in lessons, to help develop understanding of scientific concepts and address misconceptions.